BetaHuhn/ackee-report/README.md

 ## 👋 Introduction

-[ackee-report](https://github.com/BetaHuhn/ackee-report) lets you create monthly website performance reports using your [Ackee](https://github.com/electerious/ackee) analytics data and deliver them to multiple recipients via email.
-It uses [Ackee's](https://github.com/electerious/ackee) Graphql API and can be configured to send multiple reports for different websites and recipients.
+[ackee-report](https://github.com/BetaHuhn/ackee-report) lets you create monthly website performance reports using your [Ackee](https://github.com/electerious/ackee) analytics data and either send them via email, generate a RSS feed or output it to a JSON file.
+It uses [Ackee's](https://github.com/electerious/ackee) Graphql API and can be configured to generate multiple reports for different websites, data ranges and recipients.

 ## 🚀 Get started